aourti/TestMyIQ/README.md

-# IQ Test Flask Application
+# TestMyIQ.ai Flask Application

-This is a simple Flask application for an IQ Test.
-The application serves an HTML page with questions, handles form submissions, and displays results.
+This is a modern Flask application for cognitive assessment and IQ testing.
+The application serves adaptive tests, handles user authentication, and provides detailed analytics.

 ## How to Run